olliethomas/thesis/_sources/content/00_annual_review/activities_to_date.md

 Falls outside of my research area, but happy to talk about this experience on request.

 ### Other works
 Gave a [presentation](https://predictive-analytics-lab.github.io/presentations/toronto2019.html#/) on fairness in machine learning at [Conference on Data Science and Optimization](http://www.fields.utoronto.ca/talks/Transparency-fairness) in Toronto.

+Presented at the PAL reading group 5 times.

 #### Training Courses Attended
 - Preparing for your Viva.
 Organised by the Doctoral School.
 - How to Edit Your Own Writing.
 Organised by the Doctoral School.
 - Master Your Workload.
 Organised by the Doctoral School.

+## 2020 onwards: Continuing Work

+- Investigating the use of Active Learning to model changing demographics.
+- Characterising the relationship between fair learnt representations and counterfactual samples.